 Better than takeout, my Prawn Hokkien Noodles are ready in 10 minutes.
-Stir-fried with Chinese green leafy vegetables, cabbage and the best chilli paste - sambal olek, these thick, chewy, golden noodles are spicy and absolutely delicious!
+Stir-fried with Chinese green leafy vegetables, cabbage and the best chilli paste - sambal olek, these thick, chewy, golden noodles are spicy and delicious!

 Prawn Hokkien Noodles being tossed in a wok with a wooden spatula.